White-sand beaches, chocolate-box villages and a lively arts scene make this Dorset isle a heaven for country-lovers and escapists.

 The Pig on the Beach (01929 450288, thepighotel.com)

 In a perfect location overlooking Poole Harbour and Studland Bay, this young member of the Pig family occupies a romantic period house owned by the National Trust.
 The look is posh vintage (velvets, maritime paintings, rugs on floorboards, shabby-chic collectables, original panelling).
 The 23 rooms include sea-view shepherds’ huts and thatched dovecotes in a walled kitchen garden.
 In the glasshouse restaurant, food is fresh, foraged and often fishy.
 And there are real pigs in the grounds.
-Doubles from £129.
+Doubles from around £129.

 WHAT CHARLIE LIKES ABOUT THE ISLE OF PURBECK…